Nugg7/TCPServer/README.md

 - Controls every operation of the Auction - the client's task is only to interpret the messages sent by the server

 > [!warning]
-> the current project works fine with Linux based operating systems but on windows operating systems has quite some bugs
+> the current project executable (JAR) works fine with windows but breaks on Linux and Mac based OS